jaketay/docs/app/installation/Installing_Jirafe_for_hybris.md

 Install Process Checklist
 =========================
-The following section outlines the installation checklist that you should follow to ensure you've completed all of teh steps necessary to have a successful installation of the Jirafe extension for hybris:
+The following section outlines the installation checklist that you should follow to ensure you've completed all of the steps necessary to have a successful installation of the Jirafe extension for hybris:

 * Provide Jirafe with your Merchandising CSV file for product and category upload.
 Please refer to the [Merchandising Set-Up](/installation/Merchandising_Setup 'Merchandise CSV Documentation') documentation for additional detail.
-* Ensure firewall rules are set up to allow for appropriate inbound and outbound traffic from Jirafe install for your staging & production environments.
+* Ensure firewall rules are set up to allow for appropriate outbound traffic from Jirafe install for your staging & production environments.
 Please see [Firewall Instructions](/installation/Firewall 'Firewall Instructions')
 * Receive from your Jirafe account representative your site credentials for both your staging and production environments.
 * Install Jirafe Extension in Development and/or Staging build environments depending on your specific environment set-up.
-Testing should be completed locally by using the event logger and looking at events in the ‘jirafedata’ database table.
+Testing should be completed locally by using the datamap editor on sample existing data and logging new events.
+Queued events may be examined, modified, and deleted in HMC.
-* Review and modify your ‘datamap’ JSON files accurately map to your data model consistent with the data that the Jirafe system requires.
+* Review and modify your ‘datamap’ JSON files to accurately map to your data model consistent with the data that the Jirafe system requires.
+Use the data maps editor in HMC to develop and test your maps.
 * Test in your Staging Environment. (pre-production environment equivalent)
-	* Test by looking at the local ‘jirafedata’ table.
+	* Test by looking at the local data staging table.
 	* Using your staging credentials, update your local.properties file in your staging environment which will allow data to be sent to the Jirafe platform and into your test site.
-	* Work with your Jirafe account representative to \verify is correctly being sent and collected in your test site.
+	* Work with your Jirafe account representative to verify that data is correctly being sent and collected in your test site.
 	* Finally, schedule a “historical data fetch” to test historical retrieval.
 * Install Jirafe Extension in your production environment and follow a similar process used in staging.